CSU-KangHu/HiTE/README.md

   --species species     Which species you want to conduct benchmarking, six species support (dmel, rice, cb, zebrafish, maize, ath).
   --skip_HiTE skip_HiTE
                         Whether to skip_HiTE, 1: true, 0: false. default = [ 0 ]
-  --is_prev_mask is_prev_mask
-                        Whether to mask current genome used the TEs detected in previous iteration, 1: true, 0: false. default = [ 1 ]
   --is_denovo_nonltr is_denovo_nonltr
                         Whether to detect non-ltr de novo, 1: true, 0: false. default = [ 1 ]
   --debug is_debug      Open debug mode, and temporary files will be kept, 1: true, 0: false. default = [ 0 ]